Enroll in College Connections

 You’ll tell your school counselor which courses interest you.
 Your school counselor will go over course prerequisites and placement test requirements to determine which courses you can ultimately take.
 For courses that require placement testing, your school counselor will schedule online ACCUPLACER testing at your high school and tell you the test date and time.
 After the test, you’ll review your results with your school counselor.

 Like on-campus students, you’ll have a limit of one test and one retest per academic year.
-College Connections placement testing takes place the spring semester prior to the upcoming academic year (for example, you’ll test in spring 2019 to take a course in the 2019-2020 academic year).
+College Connections placement testing takes place the spring semester prior to the upcoming academic year.

 You must meet testing requirements prior to registering for courses, so make sure you complete testing before you leave for summer vacation!